-- The Jim River and Middle Fork, Koyukuk River: Class I-II, several access points along the highway. - Atigun and Sagavanirktok Rivers: Class III-IV+ whitewater, access Atigun at MP 271; Sag at MP 306.
-For expert boaters only. - Ivishak National Wild River: Class II, access by chartered air service from Deadhorse or Coldfoot.
+- The Jim River and Middle Fork of the Koyukuk River: Class I-II, several access points along the highway. - Atigun and Sagavanirktok Rivers: Class III-IV+ whitewater, access Atigun at MP 271; Sag at MP 306.
+For expert boaters only. - Ivishak Wild and Scenic River: Class II, access by chartered air service from Deadhorse or Coldfoot.